chryzsh/practical-hacking/part-1-how-to-hack.md

 #### Submitting flags on Hackthebox

 After you have successfully compromised and gained access to a box, and found the flags, they must be submitted by pressing the two icons on the right in the machines panel on HTB.
-Flags provde that you completed the box and for each flag you get a certain amount of points, depending on the difficulty of the machine.
+Flags provde that you completed the box and for each flag you get a certain number of points, depending on the difficulty of the machine.
 Some boxes are built in such a way that compromising them might give you administrative access straight away.
 If so, you can grab both flags, because with administrative privileges we have full access to everything on the machine.

 ![The two rightmost buttons on each machine opens a flag submission panel](.gitbook/assets/image%20%2811%29.png)

 Depending on whether the operating system is Windows or Linux, the flags on the machines are usually located in the places listed below.
 The `<username>` is the username of theu ser on the machine, which  is different on all the boxes.
-The Administrator user is usually not renamed, but it can happen that flaggs are hidden, so beware.
+The Administrator user is usually not renamed, but it can happen that flags are hidden, so beware.

 **Windows**